 2. “All Real Estate is Local”

-I’m certain about it.”
+I’m certain about it.” -Some Wise Guy

 And if those two statements are, indeed, true, then “Local Knowledge” is BIG POWER for Buyers and Sellers in the St. George Real Estate market.

 For Jeremy Larkin, there’s more to life than just selling St. George real estate.
 He’s proud to be a true Washington County local, graduating from Dixie High, Dixie State College, and Southern Utah University (SUU) and resides in the heart of historic Downtown St. George.